Statistic St. Stephen South Carolina National

 St. Stephen Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of St. Stephen is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In St. Stephen, the racial breakdown comprises 49.7% White, 48.7% Black or African American, 0% Asian, 0% American Indian, and 0% Native Hawaiian, with 0.3% of the population identifying as Hispanic or Latino.
-99.9% of households reported speaking English only, while 0% reported speaking Spanish only.
-Furthermore, 0.7% of residents were categorized as foreign-born.
+Understanding the St. Stephen racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In St. Stephen, the racial breakdown indicates 49.7% White, 48.7% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 0.3% of the population identifying as Hispanic or Latino.
+Notably, 99.9% of households reported speaking English only, while 0% reported speaking Spanish only.
+Additionally, 0.7% of residents were categorized as foreign-born.

 St. Stephen Population Density